-The top 10 primary marketing systems make up a solid plan to fast track getting and keeping customers and ultimately earning more money.
+The top 10 primary marketing systems make up a solid plan to fast track converting new leads to buyers, keeping existing customers and ultimately earning more money.

 #1 – Design and commit to your brand

-When you buy a product or a service, you have a mental picture of what your purchase will do and how it will improve your business or life.
-It only takes a split second for consumers to make a judgement about you and your company.
+It only takes a split second for these consumers to make a judgement about you and your company.
 All things are considered, including first impressions, previous experiences, the way your business looks, the tone you use to answer your phone or e-mails and the energy in the environment.
 More than a clever logo your brand is the experience consumers have of doing business with you.

 Think of your email signature, how clean your vehicles are used for business, your uniform if you have one.
 All things that help people recognize and have a good feeling about you and your company.